AndreasHeger/CGATReport/doc/Roadmap.rst

     investigate if this can be optimized, for example by using numpy more efficiently

-plugin architecture
-    clean up Renderer.py so that adding custom renderers will become easy.
-Consider adding a generic interface to matplotlib plotting functions.

 upload
     add upload to galaxy and/or UCSC

-rpy integration
-    check if it is possible to use rpy as rendering engine and for statistical tests.

 optional pdf support
     pdf rendering takes a while and could be post-poned until